 Whilst any child may be off school because they are ill, sometimes they can be reluctant to attend school.
 Any problems with regular attendance are best resolved through close communication between the school, the parent and the child.
 Once we know that your child is having problems we will try to resolve them.

 95% attendance is seen as a good level of attendance.
 If your child has an attendance rate below 95% please ensure that everything possible is done to improve it.
 Unless there are exceptional circumstances anything below 90% becomes a concern and pupils will be closely monitored by the school attendance team.
 You may be invited in for a formal meeting with the school.
 Pupils whose attendance does not subsequently improve may be referred to Children's Social Care for intervention.
 A Social Worker would then be appointed to assist and liaise with the young person and family to investigate the options available.

 - Telephone the school office before 10.00am on the first day of absence.

 - If your child is going to be away from school for more than 3 days please send a written note to the school office on the third day of absence to tell us what is wrong.

 - Send a note to school on your child's return to school.

 - Alternatively you can use Parent Portal INSIGHT to tell us about planned and historical absenses.

-All applications for leave must be made in advance and in writing to the headteacher.
-A maximum of 10 days in any academic year may be authorised.
-In making a decision the school will consider the circumstances of each application individually, including any previous pattern of leave in term time.
+There is no entitlement in law for time off in school time to take leave of absence.
+All applications for leave must be made in advance and in writing to the Headteacher.
+In making a decision the school will consider the circumstances of each application individually.
+The school must follow government guidance on this matter.

 The school will authorise absence that is due to religious observance, but the day must exclusively set apart for religious observance by the religious body.